Exodus-Privacy/website/content/post/kitpeda.en.md

 ![Diaporama sample](/media/post/kitpeda/kitpeda1.png)

-Once we had defined the graphic setting, _Lila* could work on the creations, notably the illustrations allowing Héloïse, motion designer from NetFreaks, to put this universe in move in a video.
+Once we had defined the graphic setting, _Lila* could work on the creations, notably the illustrations allowing Héloïse, motion designer from NetFreaks, to put this universe into movement in a video.

 ## Creating the content